amilner42/projectEuler/README.md

 # Project Euler
-Problems solved in Java with extra comments :)
+54 problems solved in Java with extra comments :)